shuieryin/machine_learning_practices_lua_torch/README.md

 # [Machine learning exercises](https://www.coursera.org/learn/machine-learning) - Lua Torch version
 I found that there's no Lua Torch version so that I created one.
-I tried as much as i can to translate from gnu octave to lua torch, please raise issue if you found somethings weird or awkward.
+I tried as much as i can to translate from gnu octave to lua torch, please raise issue if you found anythings weird or awkward.
 Thanks.

 ## Pre-requisites
 - [Install Torch7](http://torch.ch/docs/getting-started.html#_)